[This was previously published in September 2017 and has been updated and revised for 2023.]

 Not really.
-In fact, even if you're local, have great signage and great location, you are missing out on a wealth of prospective new customers if you are not being found online.
-And the sad truth is that, nowadays, with so many businesses pushing to be found and to be seen, without a robust local SEO strategy in play, you probably are not being found.
+In fact, even if you're a physical business operation and have great signage and great location, you are missing out on a wealth of prospective new customers if you're not being found online.
+And the sad truth is that, today, with so many businesses pushing to be found online, without a robust local SEO strategy in play, you may never be seen by online search.

 What Good Local SEO Can Do for Your Business